The Definitive Practice Guide to the 911 Dispatcher Test (CritiCall, POST, NYPD & More)

 The most common modules across agencies are typing, decision-making, data entry, call summarization, cross-referencing, and map reading.

-Here's a CritiCall map reading sample question that resembles the actual exam's question types:
+Here’s an example of a CritiCall map reading question that closely mirrors the types of questions you’ll encounter on the actual exam.

 Free CritiCall Map Reading Sample Question